MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Set-AzureManagedCache.md

 ```

 ## DESCRIPTION
-The **Set-AzureManagedCache** cmdlet changes the properties of an azure_2 Cache and returns an object that represents the cache with the changes.
+The **Set-AzureManagedCache** cmdlet changes the properties of an Azure Cache and returns an object that represents the cache with the changes.
-Use the *Name* and *Location* parameters to identify the azure_2 Cache, and the *Sku* and *Memory* parameters to change its properties.
+Use the *Name* and *Location* parameters to identify the Azure Cache, and the *Sku* and *Memory* parameters to change its properties.
-An azure_2 Cache is a secure, dedicated cache that provides extremely fast access to data.
+An Azure Cache is a secure, dedicated cache that provides extremely fast access to data.
 This distributed, in-memory, scalable solution enables you to build highly scalable and responsive applications.
-For more information about azure_2 Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.
+For more information about Azure Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.
-WARNING: When you change the *SKU* of an azure_2 Cache, all data in the cache is deleted and a new, empty azure_2 Cache is created for you with the same name and location.
+WARNING: When you change the *SKU* of an Azure Cache, all data in the cache is deleted and a new, empty Azure Cache is created for you with the same name and location.

 ## EXAMPLES